-We grew up in the San Juans, or on the reservations; in Las Vegas, Portland, or Salt Lake City.
-Our families hail from within a stone’s throw of Four Corners, New York City, and back East.We were born as far away as Trinidad, Florida, and Santiago, Chile.
+We grew up in the San Juans, or on the reservations; in Los Angeles, Albuquerque, or Salt Lake City.
+Find out more about the passionate team of young conservationists behind Uplift 2017.We were born as far away as Trinidad, Florida, and Santiago, Chile.
 Find out more about the passionate team of young conservationists behind Uplift.

-the 2017 organizing team.
+the 2017 organizing team

 Salt Lake City, UT

 Brooke grew up in Salt Lake City, Utah, and romped around the Wasatch Mountains and deserts of Southern Utah throughout her childhood.
 As a current student in the University of Utah's Environmental Humanities Graduate Program, Brooke is exploring the role of storytelling in building climate justice movements across the Colorado Plateau.
 She is the publicist for Torrey House Press, a nonprofit dedicated to elevating voices for the land.
 Brooke graduated from Colorado College with a degree in environmental policy and spent two years researching conservation and water issues in the American West with the State of the Rockies Project.
 With a deep love for Colorado Plateau, Brooke finds hope in the community of young agitators, visionaries, storytellers, and artists who call the red rock region home.